 You can’t fix dystonia with a cast

-Of course, there are exceptions where people need additional treatments, therapy, and perhaps surgery.
+Of course, there are exceptions where people need additional treatments, therapy, and perhaps surgery when they have injuries.
 However, in most cases, you break your ankle, a cast is put on, and shortly after it is taken off you are back to normal.
 This is not even remotely close to what life is like with dystonia and other chronic health conditions, but far too many people incorrectly believe they are the same.

-When my dystonia began in 2001 (I have cervical dystonia so it affects my neck), I tried many different treatments to see what would help most.
+When my dystonia began in 2001, I tried many different treatments to see what would help most.
 After each treatment/therapy, the people in my life thought it would fix or eliminate my dystonia, just like a cast for a broken bone, aspirin for a headache, or a band aid for a cut.
-They expected my muscles to stop contracting, my pain to disappear, and my neck to be straight rather than the muscles turning it towards my right shoulder.
+They expected my muscles to stop contracting, my pain to disappear, and my neck to be straight rather than the muscles involuntarily turning my head towards my right shoulder.
 Sure, there were times when I had temporary relief like this, but it never lasted.
 My oh my were people shocked!
 Some even blamed me for the treatment not working.
 Yes, I know… absurd.
 Some even left my life because they couldn’t grasp the concept of a health condition that didn’t heal.
 Sad but true.

 Here is the 411 about dystonia that needs to be understood.
 There is no treatment for dystonia that results in permanent healing.
 Some will argue there is, and there are some who have been healed with some treatments, but it is a rare and unique situation.
 For most people, healing means a reduction in symptoms or just better symptom management, but these people are still living with symptoms; for some it can be life altering.
 Unlike a broken ankle that heals, unless there is remission, dystonia will be there in one way or another.
 You can’t put a cast on my neck or give me a massage and expect it to disappear.
 A massage feels great, as do other therapies I utilize, but it doesn’t fix anything long term.
 We all wish it were that simple.